moodle-an-hochschulen/moodle-local_staticpage/README.md

 By default, local_staticpage will use the first <h1> tag as document title, document heading and breadcrumb item title of the resulting Moodle page.
 In this section, you can change this behaviour to using the first <title> tag for each of these.

-Please note that if local_staticpage doesn't find the configured (<h1> or <title>) tags, it will derive the document title from the document filename.
+Please note that if local_staticpage doesn't find the configured (<h1> or <title>) tag, it will derive the document title from the document filename.

 3. Force Apache mod_rewrite